 Haunt Location: Niagara Falls, New York

-Being the one time honeymoon capital of the world, Niagara Falls has plenty of options for lodging.
+Being the one-time honeymoon capital of the world, Niagara Falls has plenty of options for lodging.
 But not all hotels are the same, some have a violent history that still haunts them to this day.
 If you are looking for a night of romance then maybe the Victoria Suite isn’t for you.
-Unless you don’t mind a couple extra guests!
+Unless you don’t mind a couple of extra guests!

 North Carolina: Omni Grove Park Inn